Overview

 Serious injury disputes often depend on whether the evidence is specific enough to show diagnosis, functional loss, treatment need, work capacity, and permanent consequences.
 A useful file usually brings together treating evidence, wage material, and insurer decisions rather than relying on one report.

-In practical terms, a serious injury claim is one where the injury may permanently affect work capacity, need ongoing treatment, or approach a statutory threshold such as section 66 WPI, section 32A seriously injured worker status, section 39 weekly payment continuation, or section 151H work injury damages.
+In practical terms, a serious injury claim is one where the injury may permanently affect work capacity, need ongoing treatment, or approach a statutory threshold such as section 66 WPI, the section 32A high-needs or highest-needs categories, section 39 weekly payment continuation, or section 151H work injury damages.
 The label does not decide the case by itself.
 The evidence does.

 Medical and treatment evidence